EtherealEngine/etherealengine-docs/docs/2_devops_deployment/1_minikube.md

 domain, then you'll have to set those three environment variables to what you want them to be (and also change the hostfile records you made pointing those subdomains to minikube's IP)

-This will build an image of the entire XREngine repo into a single Docker file.
+This will build an image of the entire Ethereal Engine repo into a single Docker file.
 When deployed for different services, it will only run the parts needed for that service.
 This may take up to 15 minutes, though later builds should take less time as things are cached.

-## Deploy XREngine Helm chart
+## Deploy Ethereal Engine Helm chart
 Run the following command: `helm install -f </path/to/local.values.yaml> --set api.extraEnv.FORCE_DB_REFRESH=true local xrengine/xrengine`.
 This will use a Helm config file titled 'local.values.yaml' to configure the deployment.
 There is a [template](../packages/ops/configs/local.template.values.yaml) for this file in packages/ops/configs